-Figure 295: Character section in Properties deck on Sidebar
+Figure 303: Character panel in Properties deck on Sidebar

-5) Click on a color from the colors displayed, or select a color that has been previously used from those displayed in Recent.
+- 2) Open the Character panel in the Properties deck on the Sidebar (Figure 303). - 3) Click on the triangle ▼ to the right of Font Color to open the color palette last used. - 4) Select a color palette to use from the available palettes in the drop-down list. - 5) Click on a color from the colors displayed in the color palette, or select a color that has been previously used from those displayed in Recent.
 The color palette closes and the selected color is applied to the selected text.